Male Breast Reduction

 Male Breast Reduction Recovery

-Your plastic surgeon will provide you with specific instructions to follow after breast reduction surgery.
+Your plastic surgeon will provide you with specific instructions to follow after Male Breast Reduction surgery.
 To help ensure a smooth recovery, always follow his or her instructions on taking your medications, caring for your chest and resuming your normal activities.

 You may feel pain and soreness in the first few days after surgery that should be easily controlled with your prescribed medication.
 Temporary swelling and bruising usually subsides during the first few weeks but may last for 3 to 6 months.
 Temporary numbness in the breasts can last up to a year.
 Contact your plastic surgeon's office immediately if you experience any severe pain, swelling, bruising, nausea or discharge from the area of surgery.